 In addition, the platform allows you to set up intelligent log-based alerts, which are sent via various channels such as Slack or Microsoft Teams to notify you when specific log events occur.
 You can configure alert rules based on log message patterns, log levels, or specific attributes.

-By leveraging Middleware’s array of powerful log visualization and analysis functionalities for your OpenTelemetry-instrumented applications, you can proactively identify and resolve issues, resulting in better software quality and user experience.
+By using Middleware’s array of powerful log visualization and analysis functionalities for your OpenTelemetry-instrumented applications, you can proactively identify and resolve issues, resulting in better software quality and user experience.

 FAQ